 Dr. Muncrief has lectured nationally and internationally on the use of yoga for injury prevention and rehabilitation.
 She is in her 7th season as Chief Physical Therapist and Onsite Medical Officer for Ballet Austin.
 She especially enjoys sharing injury prevention "tools of the trade" to aspiring dancers at area schools and studios and in the clinic.
 Vanessa continues to function as the treating clinician for multiple Broadway shows and performers as they make their way through Austin.

-Vanessa lives in Austin with her husband, children’s book author and illustrator, David Gavril, and their daughter and son.
+Vanessa lives in Austin with her husband, children’s book author and illustrator and professional declutterer, David Gavril, and their 2 children.